Kingdom Hearts (video game): Setting

 The universe of Kingdom Hearts is a collection of various levels, referred to as "worlds", through which the player must progress.
 Fourteen worlds are featured, out of which thirteen can be accessed; one, Disney Castle, is shown in cutscenes, and additional worlds are mentioned by various characters, but are inaccessible due to being destroyed by the Heartless.
-Ten Disney worlds are based on fiction, primarily from the Disney animated features canon, and the other four were created by Square specifically for the game.
+Ten worlds are based on films from the Disney animated features canon, and the other four were created by Square specifically for the game.

 The graphics and characters of each world were designed to resemble the artwork and style of the Disney film they are based on.
 Each Disney world is inhabited by characters from the film: for instance, Hercules and Philoctetes appear in Olympus Coliseum, and Aladdin, Jasmine, and Jafar in Agrabah.
 Each world is disconnected from the others and exists separately, and with few exceptions, most characters in the world are unaware of other ones.
 Players travel from one world to another via the Gummi Ship.

 The worlds created specifically for the game mirror the overall appearance of the other worlds and feature either new characters or ones from several Final Fantasy games.
-These worlds include the Destiny Islands, the home world of Sora, Riku, and Kairi and where the story opens; Traverse Town, which serves as a hub world and refuge for those whose worlds were destroyed; Hollow Bastion, home of several Final Fantasy characters; and the End of the World, a large, dark world created from the remnants of various worlds consumed by the Heartless.
-The main characters, Sora, Donald, and Goofy, travel from world to world to seal the world's "Keyhole", which protects it from the Heartless and from destruction, while trying to minimize their interaction with characters of other worlds to maintain a balance of separation, which sometimes requires them to change their physical appearance to blend in with the world's inhabitants.
+These worlds include the Destiny Islands, the home world of Sora, Riku, and Kairi, and where the story opens; Traverse Town, which serves as a hub world and refuge for those whose worlds were destroyed; Hollow Bastion, home of several Final Fantasy characters; and the End of the World, a large, dark world created from the remnants of various worlds consumed by the Heartless.
+The main characters, Sora, Donald, and Goofy, travel from world to world to seal each world's "Keyhole", which protects it from the Heartless and from destruction, while trying to minimize their interaction with characters of other worlds to maintain a balance of separation, which sometimes requires them to change their physical appearance to blend in with the world's inhabitants.